Itomigna2/Muesli-lunarlander/README.md

 # Muesli (LunarLander-v2)

-%% Recent works mainly progressed in the lunar_rgb branch.
-Recommend to read the README of ``lunar_rgb`` branch instead of this for a while.

 ## Introduction

 Here is simple implementation of Muesli algorithm.
 Muesli has same performance and network architecture as MuZero, but it can be trained without MCTS lookahead search, just use one-step lookahead.
 It can reduce computational cost significantly compared to MuZero.